This post may contain affiliate links which help support Zestuous.

 Pupusas from Zestuous

-Located at the corner of Nellis and Bonanza, Esmeralda’s Café is tucked in behind a liquor store near the A&W. I walked in, and there were three charming ladies behind the counter.
+As I walked into Esmeralda’s Café, there were three charming ladies behind the counter.
 One was working the register and helping the few guests who were glued to a soccer game on the TVs.
 The other appeared to be doing prep work, and the older woman, wearing a colorful dress, was cooking on the flattop right in the open.

 On the chalkboard by the register, they had a daily special that had tacos, so I placed my order.
 As I waited, I read through the picturesque menu.
 I pulled out my phone and began to look up some of the unfamiliar menu items.